compose-spec/compose-spec/deploy.md

 # The Compose Specification - Deployment support
 {:.no_toc}

-*Note:* Deployment is an OPTIONAL part of the Compose Specification
+*Note:* Deployment is an optional part of the Compose Specification

 * ToC
 {:toc}